 Unfortunately, being on that list lasts for five years and can make opening a simple checking account a nightmare.
-And with so many banks and credit unions using ChexSystems, you can’t just open an account at the bank across the street.
+And with so many banks using ChexSystems, you can’t just open an account at the bank across the street.

-Luckily, there are banks that do not use ChexSystems.
-These “No ChexSystems Banks” offer you a way back into banking and they offer all the services you need and deserve with acceptance rates that are surprisingly high.
+Luckily, there are banks that don’t use ChexSystems at all when you apply.
+These “No ChexSystems Banks” can get you back into banking by offering all the services you need and deserve with acceptance rates that are surprisingly high.

-CheckingExpert has helped thousands of people just like you open No ChexSystems Bank Accounts.
+CheckingExpert has helped thousands of people just like you find banks that don’t use ChexSystems.
 We have selected the best banks based on acceptance rates, checking account features and benefits, and the accounts with the lowest fees.
 Best of all, you can open an account today!

 The Best Banks That Don’t Use ChexSystems